• Skip to primary navigation

 • Place the first cake layer on a cake stand or plate and add a layer of frosting across the surface.
 Then pipe a border of frosting around the edges.

-• Spoon some caramel sauce inside the border of frosting and use a rubber spatula to spread it out, starting from the middle.
+• Spoon about ¼ cup of the caramel sauce inside the border of frosting and use a rubber spatula to spread it out, starting from the middle.
 Don't add too much caramel or it will spill over.

 • Add the second cake layer on top and repeat the process.